slowernews/wisdom-tldr/README.md

 ===
 ###On mistakes and failure

 Sometimes you win.
 Sometimes you learn.
-Fail fast and accept failure as part of the process.
+Accept failure as part of the process.

 > *'If you don’t make mistakes, you aren’t really trying.' -- Coleman Hawkins*

+> *'Anyone who has never made a mistake has never tried anything new.'*

+> *'The greatest mistake you can make in life is to continually be afraid you will make one.' -- Elbert Hubbard*

 > *'A scar is not an injury.
 A scar is an healing.
 After an injury, a scar is what makes you whole.' -- China Mieville*

-> *'Anyone who has never made a mistake has never tried anything new.'*

-> *'The greatest mistake you can make in life is to continually be afraid you will make one.' -- Elbert Hubbard*

 > *'Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.'*

-> *'Your past mistakes are meant to guide you, not to define you.'*
+> *'You are more than your mistakes.
+Your past mistakes are meant to guide you, not to define you.'*

-> *'You are more than your mistakes.'*

 > *'Making mistakes is better than faking perfections.'*

+> *'Be gentle first with yourself.'*

+CHALLENGE: Fail fast.

 > *'When you don't know something you will pay for it.
 That's the stupidity tax.'*

+===
+###On limits

+> *'Your limits are where are your fears.'*

+> *'We don’t rise to the level of our expectations; we fall to the level of our training.'*